Learning Soft Constraints From Constrained Expert Demonstrations: Conclusion, Limitations and Future Work

-This paper introduces a new technique to learn constraints from expert demonstrations.
-While several techniques have been proposed to learn constraints in stochastic domains, they adapt the maximum entropy inverse RL framework to constraint learning~\cite{scobee2019maximum,pmlr-v100-park20a,mcpherson2021maximum,glazier2021making,malik2021inverse}.
-We propose the first approach that can recover soft cumulative constraints common in constrained MDPs with continuous states and actions.
-We discuss the limitations of our work below and provide some directions for future work.
+This paper introduces a new technique to learn (soft) constraints from expert demonstrations.
+While several techniques have been proposed to learn constraints in stochastic domains, they adapt the maximum entropy inverse RL framework to constraint learning~\citep{scobee2019maximum,pmlr-v100-park20a,mcpherson2021maximum,glazier2021making,malik2021inverse}.
+We propose the first approach that can recover soft cumulative constraints common in constrained MDPs.

-\textbf{Known reward function and single constraint function.} The proposed technique assumes that the reward function is known and can learn a single constraint function.
-The challenge with simultaneously learning the reward function as well as multiple constraints is that there will likely be many equivalent configurations of reward and constraint functions that can generate the same trajectories.
-Nevertheless, this is already a problem in traditional inverse RL~\cite{ng2000algorithms} since multiple reward functions can explain the expert demonstrations.
-We would now need a way to give preference to specific combinations of reward and constraint functions.
+\textbf{Limitations.} First, the proposed technique assumes that the reward function is known and can only learn a single constraint function.
+The challenge with simultaneously learning the reward function as well as multiple constraints is that there can be many equivalent configurations of reward and constraint functions that can generate the same trajectories (unidentifiability \citep{ng2000algorithms}).
+Second, it is possible that expert demonstrations are sub-optimal.
+In that case, we hypothesize that our method would learn alternative constraints such that the provided demonstrations become optimal for these constraints.
+Finally, our approach requires several outer iterations of forward CRL and constraint adjustment, and as a result, it \reb{should in principle require} more training time than the existing baselines.

-\textbf{Training time.} While the approach empirically produces a constraint function that closely resembles the true constraint function, it requires multiple iterations (empirically, this is typically $\leq 10$) of forward CRL and constraint adjustment, and as a result, it needs overall more training time than the existing baselines.
-The training time is simply due to the nature of our algorithm, and its structure which involves repeating and completing two alternating constrained optimization procedures.
-Trajectory and policy reweighting are able to somewhat improve the convergence speed as discussed in Section \ref{sec:improving-ca}.

-\textbf{Probabilistic constraints.} It may be more desirable to express constraints not through expectations, but through probabilistic notions, eg. a cumulative soft constraint which holds (i.e., is $\leq \beta$) with probability $p$.
-A possible way to incorporate such constraints would be to learn a distributional value for the constraint function and change the constraint adjustment step to ensure that the probability that the constraint holds is within $p$.
-We leave this for future work.
+\textbf{Future work.} First, for learning rewards and/or multiple constraints, we need a way to specify preference for specific combinations of reward and constraint functions.
+Second, it may be more desirable to express constraints not through expectations, but through probabilistic notions, e.g., a cumulative soft constraint which holds (i.e., is $\leq \beta$) with probability $\geq p$.
+Finally, we hope to extend our work to handle demonstrations from multiple experts and incorporate entropy regularization into our framework for its benefits.